FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 - "United States of America" versus "USA"

-A traditional algorithm would see these pairs as completely different, as they share few, if any, common words.
+A traditional algorithm would see these pairs as completely different because they share few, if any, common words.
 This is where a more intelligent approach is needed.

-For those who need more power, accuracy and flexibility than Power Query can offer, Flookup Data Wrangler for Google Sheets presents a far more advanced solution.
-While it operates in the Google Sheets ecosystem, its cloud-based nature makes it perfectly accessible and incredibly powerful for Mac users.
+For those who need more power, accuracy and flexibility than Power Query can offer, Flookup Data Wrangler for Google Sheets is a far more advanced solution.
+Its cloud-based nature makes it perfectly accessible and incredibly powerful for Mac users.

 By using Flookup Data Wrangler, Mac users can: